Chapter 44:

 “Moo!”

 Grabby threw the bone while flying backwards.
 Just before it hit the water, yet another explosion lit fireworks above the refinery ruins.
-A fine mist joined the fireworks display.
+A fine mist joined the display.
 The shockwave blew running water aside as it shattered broken pipes.

 Zenobia encased her mop and dove.
 When she surfaced, there was no sign of the imp or Lilly’s unconscious wielder.
 A violet energy crackled across the mop.
 One of the fronds fell.